WayneGoosen/azure-streamlit-poc/README.md

 | GitHub Workflows (if private repo, check [pricing](https://github.com/pricing)) | $0 |
 |  **Total**   | $54.81 |

 **Disclaimer**: Estimation only.
-Pricing might change; please refer to official documentation at the time of evaluation.
+Pricing might change; please refer to the official documentation at the time of evaluation.

 ## Technologies Used 🧑‍💻